nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 #define current get_current()
 ```
 This macro directly corresponds to the assembly code `mrs x8, sp_el0` you see above.
 To find if I could leak the current task_struct address, I did a search to see in what other places it appeared at.
 I figured that if the current `task_struct` address was different on every run, then the kernel must have written it somewhere in memory for it to be able to read it later.
-So, I focused my search in regions of memory after aren't just readable, but also writeable.
+So, I focused my search in regions of memory that aren't just readable, but also writeable.

 ```
 pwndbg> vmmap